BMoszczynski07/GenshinJava/README.md

-# GenshinJava
+# TicTacToe
-Desktop game written in Java in which you can choose between monsters and players and fight between each other like in Genshin Impact
+This is my own implementation of tictactoe game fully written in Java.
+It is a simple desktop application created using JFrame